romankagan/querqy/contributing.md

-# Developer guidelines for contributing to Querqy
+# Developer Guidelines for contributing to Querqy

 We welcome your contribution to developping Querqy further!

 Let us know about your idea or submit a pull request!

 We haven't compiled comprehensive developer guidelines yet but we ask you to adhere to the following: